htl1126/task_management_server/README.md

 Most logic is in package `storage`, so tests in `unittest` are mainly for testing the code of package `storage`.

+TMS stores tasks in the memory.
+We can set the task pool size with `TASKPOOLSIZE` attribute in `Dockerfile`.

 ## Build and run

 We can directly run TMS by going to the project root directory.